 The information contained herein has been provided by Meir J. Rotenberg, Vice President & Investment Advisor and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Where statements are based in whole or in part on information provided by third parties, they are not guaranteed to be accurate or complete.
 Graphs and charts are used for illustrative purposes only and do not reflect future values or future performance of any investment.
-The information forward-looking statements ("FLS") that are predictive in nature and may include words such as "expects", "anticipates", "intends", "believes", "estimates" and similar forward-looking expressions or negative versions thereof.
+The information does not provide financial, legal, tax or investment advice.
+Particular investment, trading or tax strategies should be evaluated relative to each individual's objectives and risk tolerance.
+Certain statements in this document may contain forward-looking statements ("FLS") that are predictive in nature and may include words such as "expects", "anticipates", "intends", "believes", "estimates" and similar forward-looking expressions or negative versions thereof.
 FLS are based on current expectations and projections about future general economic, political and relevant market factors, such as interest and foreign exchange rates, equity and capital markets, the general business environment, assuming no changes to tax or other laws or government regulation or catastrophic events.
-Expectations and projections about future performance.
-Actual events out future vents are inherently subject to risks and uncertainties, which may be unforeseeable.
-Such expectations and projections about future general business environment, assuming no changes to tax or other laws or government regulation or catastrophic events.
-Expectations and projections about future performance.
+Expectations and projections about future events are inherently subject to risks and uncertainties, which may be unforeseeable.
+Such expectations and projections may be incorrect in the future.
+FLS are not guarantees of future performance.
 Actual events could differ materially from those expressed or implied in any FLS.
 A number of important factors including those factors set out above can contribute to these digressions.
 You should avoid placing any reliance on FLS.
 Index returns are shown for comparative purposes only.
 Indexes are unmanaged and their returns do not include any sales charges or fees as such costs would lower performance.
 It is not possible to invest directly in an index.
-TO Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
-All trademarks are the pr
+TD Wealth Private Investment Advice is a division of TD respective owners. ® The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.